alfredsoriano/CSCE-A311-Project/README.md

 # CSCE-A311-Project
-### This chrome extension was developed by Ermelina Gonzales and Alfred Soriano.
+### This google chrome extension was developed by Ermelina Gonzales and Alfred Soriano.

 **To install the extension using GitHub:**
 1. From the [alfredsoriano/CSCE-A311-Project](https://github.com/alfredsoriano/CSCE-A311-Project) repository, in the "<> Code" section, press the green "<> Code" button and download the zip file.

-2.
-3. After unzipping the downloaded file, go to the [chrome extensions](chrome://extensions) web page, then look to the upper right and press the "developer mode" switch, turning it from gray to blue.
+2. After unzipping the downloaded file, go to chrome://extensions, then look to the upper right and press the "developer mode" switch, turning it from gray to blue.

-4. Press the "Load unpacked" button, then select and open the CSCE-A311-Project folder.
+3. Press the "Load unpacked" button, then select and open the CSCE-A311-Project folder.
 (NOT the CSCE-A311-Project-main folder!)
-There should be a new extension loaded into the [chrome extensions](chrome://extensions) web page with a pixelated star icon, with the extenstion title.
+There should be a new extension loaded into the chrome://extensions web page with a pixelated star icon, with the extenstion title.

-5. Look to the top right, and press the puzzle piece icon (extensions icon), and press the "CSCE A311 Project" extension.
+4. Look to the top right, and press the puzzle piece icon (extensions icon), and press the "CSCE A311 Project" extension.
 It should have a star icon.

-6. (OPTIONAL) Press the pin button to the right of the extension to pin the extension to your search bar for easy access.
+5. (OPTIONAL) Press the pin button to the right of the extension to pin the extension to your search bar for easy access.
 Enjoy!

 **To use the extension:**
 - The starting mode is ENCODE MODE.